imemilyhuang/imemilyhuang/README.md

 - ⚡ Fun fact: ...
 -->

-- 📚 Studying Business and Computer Science at WashU
+- 📚 Studying Business and CS with a minor in HCI at WashU
 - 🔭 Currently working on a website for a Bear Studios client
 - 🌱 Learning about Python, machine learning, and data science
 - 📫 How to reach me: [emilyhuang@wustl.edu]